Cartoon Network Studios: 2020s

 In August 2020, WBA president Sam Register was appointed head of the studio.
 Amy Friedman was named head of programming for Cartoon Network after Rob Sorcher resigned his roles as head of the studio and chief content officer, and switching to Warner Bros.
 Television Group for an overall production deal.

 In 2021, Jason DeMarco was named SVP for Anime & Action Series/Longform for Warner Bros.
 Animation and Cartoon Network Studios, and CNS Europe was renamed Hanna-Barbera Studios Europe as a tribute to the original Hanna-Barbera studio.

 On May 11, 2022, after Tom Ascheim exited his role as president and departed, the Warner Bros.
 Global Kids, Young Adults and Classics division was broken up as part of a restructuring by new owner Warner Bros.
 Discovery and its studios—including CNS—were moved directly under Warner Bros.
 Television.
 On October 11, CNS and WBA consolidated their development and production teams as part of a restructuring by Warner Bros.
 Television, with Audrey Diehl overseeing kids and family, Peter Girardi overseeing adult animation, and Sammy Perlmutter overseeing animated long-form productions.
 The merger would not impact their output as labels, with CNS continuing to focus on original content and WBA used for classic franchises.

 On July 9, 2023, Miller announced via Twitter that the Cartoon Network Studios Burbank building would close its doors on August 1, with all operations being transferred to WBA as both CNS and WBA would be moving to the new Warner Bros.
 Second Century building.
 While unconfirmed, Amid Amidi of Cartoon Brew reported its production teams would move to the Second Century Development, a pair of buildings with over 800,000 square feet of office space, just adjacent to the Warner Bros. lot.
-On December 5, it was revealed that the Hollywood Production Center had moved into the CN Burbank building.
+On December 5, it was revealed that Hollywood Production Center had moved into the CN Burbank building.
 Brian A. Miller revealed that HPC has always owned the building, and Cartoon Network had a long-term lease.

+In August 2026, it was announced that Sam Register would be leaving his position as head of Cartoon Network Studios as well Warner Bros.
+Animation and Hanna-Barbera Studios Europe after Warner Bros.
+Television Studios and Register decided to not renew the contract.